 A bit more about me:

-I’ve been with Open Phil for about 2.5 years, after six years at GiveWell and a year with Giving What We Can.
+I’ve been with Open Phil for about 2.5 years, after five years at GiveWell and a year with Giving What We Can.
 Currently, I lead our grantmaking in public health policy — covering areas like lead exposure, air quality, alcohol policy, and suicide prevention — as well as Global Aid Policy, and some work related to effective altruism (GHW).
 Before joining Open Phil, I worked across a variety of areas at GiveWell, from public health policy to charity evaluations, including methodological questions around moral weights and discount rates.
 I also contributed to GiveWell’s response to COVID-19.

 0